TL;DR β the best trade show lead capture apps by what your team actually needs

 3. CRM integration becomes a commodity.
 Right now BoothIQ wins on this.
 By 2027 every serious player will have it, and the differentiator moves elsewhere, probably to depth of insight per lead.

 4. Badge scanning stops being a separate product.
 Charging $300 per device per show only works while exhibitors believe they have to use the show-provided tool.
-As universal apps add badge capture (we're shipping ours in June), the $300/device/show pricing evaporates β but the underlying capability stays useful.
+As universal apps add badge capture (ours is on the roadmap), the $300/device/show pricing evaporates β but the underlying capability stays useful.
 The category just absorbs it as one more input alongside cards, audio, and photos.

 5. Privacy gets serious.
 Lensmor is already there.
 Exporb takes it seriously (Row-Level Security, GDPR export, audit trails).
 The rest will need to catch up.
 EU AI Act compliance and US state privacy laws are about to make sloppy data handling expensive.